HRClab/SimInterface/README.md

 - [ ] Make classes with external dependencies load conditionally.
 - [ ] Enable automated installation in setup.py
 - [ ] UPDATE THE DOCUMENTATION
+- [ ] Make linearQuadraticSystem a subclass of smoothDifferentialEquation